jarviscog/jarviscog.github.io/content/posts/rfid-hacking-bus-passes.md

 The [MFRC522](https://randomnerdtutorials.com/security-access-using-mfrc522-rfid-reader-with-arduino/) looked like a good choice to start this project, but what if we just try using a phone?
 They already have RFID built-in, and aside from the bus driver knowing something was up, it would mean I could use it instead of any card.

 **NOTE**: This post is currently being written.
-Come back in a week to read the rest!
+Come back later to read the rest!